-- Attend school daily according to school district adopted calendar, arrive on time, bring appropriate materials, and be prepared to participate in class and complete assignments. - Make positive contributions to an environment that allows fellow students to be free from discrimination, harassment, hazing and bullying. - Make up work resulting from an absence. - Respect the rights, feelings, and property of fellow students, parents, school staff, visitors, guests, and school neighbors. - Conduct themselves in an appropriate and respectful manner while on school grounds, school buses, at bus stops, at any school-related activity, and in the classroom, so as not to interfere with the rights of another student to learn and to contribute to a safe and orderly environment that is conducive to learning. - Display behavior that does not compromise the safety of other students and/or staff. - Follow discipline guidelines adopted by the school and District. - Protect and take care of the school's property. - Read and ask questions to understand the information in the Code of Conduct.
+Rights and Responsibilities STUDENT RIGHTS STUDENT RESPONSIBILITIES • Learn in a safe, clean, orderly and positive climate that is • Attend school daily according to school district adopted unbiased, nonjudgmental, and free from prejudice, calendar, arrive on time, bring appropriate materials, and discrimination, verbal or physical threats and abuse. be prepared to participate in class and complete • Receive appropriate accommodations to meet individual assignments. needs. (as supported by documentation) • Make positive contributions to an environment that • Be treated with respect and in a fair and equitable manner allows fellow students to be free from discrimination, by teachers and administrators. harassment, hazing and bullying. • Due process of law.
+Make up work resulting from an absence. • Have school rules that are enforced in a consistent, fair • Respect the rights, feelings, and property of fellow and reasonable manner. students, parents/guardians, school staff, visitors, guests, • Be free from retaliation, from fear of retaliation, and and school neighbors. from sex discrimination and sexual harassment at school, • Conduct themselves in an appropriate and respectful including dating abuse. manner while on school grounds, school buses, at bus • Have teachers and administrators who will follow all stops, at any school-related activity, and in the classroom, District policies related to known allegations of so as not to interfere with the rights of another student to discrimination, harassment, hazing, bullying, and learn and to contribute to a safe and orderly environment incidents that require mandatory reporting.
+Such known that is conducive to learning. allegations/incidents must be reported to site • Display behavior that does not compromise the safety of administration immediately. other students and/or staff. • Receive a copy of this Code. • Follow discipline guidelines adopted by the school and Have access to school assignments/homework while District. serving a disciplinary suspension and have options for • Protect and take care of the school's property. alternative instructional opportunities for any long term • Read and ask questions to understand the information in suspension. the Code of Conduct.